reeseovine/reticule/README.md

 | DB_FILE          | The path and filename of the database file within the container.  |
 | FEED_TITLE       | The name of your reading list feed that shows up in feed readers. |
 | FEED_DESCRIPTION | A short description to accompany the above.                       |

+## Usage

+1. Copy the bookmarklet code from the logs and replace `<SERVER_ADDRESS>` with the IP address or domain name.
+2. Create a new bookmark in your browser (in the bookmarks bar for easy access, perhaps) with the name "Read later" (or whatever you want) and set the URL to the bookmarklet code.
+3. Go to an article that you want to save, click the bookmark, et voila!
+4. Add the RSS feed endpoint (`<SERVER_ADDRESS>/feed?key=<API_KEY>`) to your feed reader of choice.